caddyserver/website/src/docs/markdown/index.md

 Configuration is both dynamic and exportable with [Caddy's API](/docs/api).
 Although no config files required, you can still use them; most people's favorite way of configuring Caddy is using the [Caddyfile](/docs/caddyfile).
 The format of the config document takes many forms with [config adapters](/docs/config-adapters), but Caddy's native config language is [JSON](/docs/json/).

-Caddy compiles for all major platforms and has no dependencies.
+Caddy compiles for all major platforms and has no runtime dependencies.